crh0716/gaia/apps/settings/README.md

 As we are using require.js for module management, scripts used in a panel should be wrapped in an AMD module or loaded from it, and which should extends from `SettingsPanel` to have basic settings services.
 Similar to `Panel`, we are able override onShow, onHide, onBeforeShow, onBeforeHide, onInit, and onUninit by passing an option object to the constructor of `SettingsPanel`.

-## Build step
+## Build Steps

-The settings app has it's own [`Makefile`](Makefile).
+Settings app has it's own [`Makefile`](Makefile).
 A Makefile is similar to Grunt, but written in bash.
 It is essentially a list of tasks that can be run (via `make <task-name>`).
 When a Gaia application has its own `apps/<app-name>/Makefile`, it will be automatically run when Gaia builds.

 Our `Makefile` has two tasks, one to **'build'** and one to **'clean'** (delete the build).
 The build steps are as follows: